wp-plugins/8tracks-shortcode/readme.txt

 		Note about shuffle: Shuffle is done for each user - on first play - by 8tracks.
 		It's a randomized mix, but you can still exit and resume where you were.

-	NOTE: url cannot be used with tags, artist, dj, or smart_id.
+	NOTE: url cannot be used in conjunction with tags, artist, dj, or smart_id.
 This should be fairly straightforward, as these allow you to search for sets of mixes, and url specifies a particular mix.

 == Installation ==

-1. Upload `8tracks_shortcode.php` to the `/wp-content/plugins/` directory
+The short version:

+1. Visit the Plugins Section of your WordPress install and choose "add new."
+2. Search for "8tracks shortcode."
+3. Select "install now" and activate the plugin.

+The longer version:

+1. Download the current version from: http://wordpress.org/extend/plugins/8tracks-shortcode/
+2. Visit the Plugins Section of your WordPress install and choose "add new."
+3. Select "upload" from the links at the top, and then select the file you downloaded.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin once the upload completes.

 That's it!
 Enjoy!